What is Margin Trading?

-When a margin exchange is launched, the traders will be asked to confirm a percentage of the total value of the order.
+When a margin trade is initiated, the traders will be asked to confirm a percentage of the total value of the order.
 This initial investment contributed by the trader, called the margin, is closely related to the concept of leverage.
 In other words, margin trading accounts are used to create leveraged transactions, and leverage describes the ratio of borrowed funds to margin.
-For instance, to open a $120,000 transaction with 10: 1 leverage, a trader would have to put $12,000 of his capital.
+For instance, to open a $120,000 position with 10: 1 leverage, a trader would have to put $12,000 of his capital.

 Different platforms and trading markets offer a unique set of rules and leverage rates.
-In the stock market, for example, the typical ratio is 2: 1, while futures are often traded at 15: 1 leverage. margin are often multiplied by a ratio of 50: 1, but the 100: 1 and 200: 1 cases are nothing new.
-For cryptocurrency markets, ratios typically range from 2: 1 to 100: 1 and the commercial community often uses the terminology "x" (2x, 5x, 10x, 50x, etc.).
+In the stock market, for example, the typical ratio is 2: 1, while futures are often traded at 15: 1 leverage.
+Margin is usually multiplied by a rate of 50: 1, but the 100: 1 and the 200: 1 case is nothing new.
+For cryptocurrency markets, ratios typically range from 2: 1 to 100: 1, and the commercial community often uses the terminology "x" (2x, 5x, 10x, 50x, etc.).

 Margin trading is great for opening long and short positions.
 A long position implies the assumption that the asset price will increase, while a short position demonstrates the opposite.
 While the margin position is open, the trader's assets serve as collateral for the borrowed funds.
-It is critical for traders to understand because most brokerages reserve the right to prompt the sale of these assets in case the market moves against their position (above or below a certain threshold).
+Traders must understand it because most brokerages reserve the right to prompt the sale of these assets in case the market moves against their position (above or below a certain threshold).

-For example, if a trader opens a long leveraged position, they may be a margin call when the price drops significantly.
-A margin call takes place when a trader is required to deposit more funds into its margin account ito meet minimum margin trading requirements.
+For example, if a trader opens a long leveraged position, there may be a margin call when the price drops significantly.
+A margin call takes place when a trader is required to deposit more funds into its margin account to meet minimum margin trading requirements.
 If the trader fails to do so, his assets are automatically liquidated to cover his

 losses.
 This usually occurs when the total value of all shares in a margin account, also known as a liquidation margin, drops below the total margin requirements of that particular exchange or broker.